thelondonsmiths/Solex_ser_recon_EN/README.md

 If you want to turn off the black disk altogether, then enter a negative number greater than the radius (e.g. -9999).
 The protus adjustment setting is remembered.

 Ellipse fit shift (advanced): the default setting of 10 pixels increases the contrast between the solar disk and the sky background.
 This greatly improves the edge detection function, which is used for the ellipse fit.
-For very high dispersion (e.g. with a stronger diffraction grating) this may have to be increased (e.g. to 20) since the same wavelength shift will corresponds to more pixels.
+For very high dispersion (e.g. with a diffraction grating of 3600 l/mm) this may have to be increased (e.g. to 20) since the same wavelength shift will corresponds to more pixels.

 Geometry correction may fail under certain circumstances (one example being a partial eclipse).
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).